typeworld/typeworld/Python/Lib/typeWorld/README.md

 ### Central subscription invitation infrastructure

-Because spreading subscription URLs by email (or other means) is potentially unsafe from eavesropping, the central Type.World server provides an invitation API using its JSON API under the `inviteUserToSubscription` command (or directly in the app’s GUI).
+Because spreading subscription URLs by email (or other means) is potentially unsafe from eavesropping, the central Type.World server provides an invitation API using its JSON API under the `inviteTypeWorldUserToSubscription` command (or directly in the app’s GUI).
 Therefore, only users with a registered Type.World user account can be invited.
 Here, users will be identified by the email address of their Type.World user account (like Dropbox or Google Documents).
 There is no way to search the Type.World user database for users.
 Only valid registered email addresses will be accepted.

 When a subscription gets activated after an invitation, the central server will inform the publisher’s API endpoint of the successful invitation under the `setAnonymousAppIDStatus` command.
 The publisher’s server will then save the newly introduced `anonymousAppID` to be valid in combination with the `anonymousTypeWorldUserID` parameter.